rubo77/rsync-homedir-excludes/README.md

 		# if it is all fine, start your backup with
     rsync -aP --exclude-from=/var/tmp/ignorelist /home/$USER/ $BACKUPDIR

+You can edit the ignorelist file before execution as it serves you well:

-At the start, there is a section with directories, probably not worth a backup.
+- At the start, there is a section with directories, probably not worth a backup.
 Uncomment those lines to exclude them as well.

+- All lines starting with a `#` are being ignored.

+- The syntax doesn't support comments at the end of a line jet.